darafferty/losito/docs/source/noise.rst

 .. note::

-    If this operation is used in conjunction with the :ref:`predict`, then it should always be done after PREDICT so that the data to which noise are added are not overwritten.
+    If this operation is used in conjunction with the :ref:`predict`, then it should always be done after PREDICT so that the data to which noise are added are not overwritten by the prediction.

 .. note::